 Some scholars believe this long and very brutal poem about wifely submission, which was popular in its day, inspired Shakespeare’s The Taming of the Shrew.

 The OED’s citations for “gift” as a verb seem to peter out in the latter part of the 19th century.
 The most recent citations are from the 1870s and ’80s, as in this quote from The Abbey of Paisley, a history by J. Cameron Lees (1878): “The Regent Murray gifted all the Church Property to Lord Sempill.”

 Today, this sense survives primarily in our participial adjective “gifted” (meaning something like talented).
 Example: “The Glasses are gifted children.”

 But why is the old verb “gift” being revived?
-Your guess is as good as mine.
-I don’t care much for it but, like you, I’m rather fond of “regift.”
+Your guess is as good as ours.
+We don’t care much for it but, like you, we’re rather fond of “regift.”
 This attitude may be inconsistent, but such is language.